Gautamd97/Assignment3Part2/README.md

 sudo mv /var/lib/webgen/file-one /var/lib/webgen/Documents
 sudo mv /var/lib/webgen/file-two /var/lib/webgen/Documents
 ```

+After this step, you should update the server.conf file with the IP address of your server.

 At this point, you can run the "Setting the ownership" command again to ensure the ownership of the files.

 If you run the "tree" command in the webgen folder, it should look like the below.

 ![Tree](assets/tree.png)

+The index.html may not show yet as you have not run the timer script yet.
 ## Nginx configuration
 Run the below command to create a symlink
 ```bash